UCL/Open_Docking_Lab_Handbook/README.md

 The handbook is in the process of being made into a living document, on the wiki (link above), that can be updated by anyone.

+We would very much encourage contributions using new docking tools or scoring functions.